Next Event: Plant Fairs Roadshow, Hole Park Gardens, Rolvenden, Kent - Sunday, 2nd February, 2025

 Simple Winter Pruning

-Not all plants should be pruned in winter, but here’s a list of those that will definitely benefit:
+Not all plants can be pruned in winter, but here's a list of those that will benefit:

-1. Roses - bush roses such as floribundas and hybrid teas can be cut down to somewhere between 15cm and 30cm in late winter or early spring.
-Remove older stems of climbers and shrub roses, plus any that are dead, straggly or crossing one another.
+1. Roses - bush roses, such as floribundas and hybrid teas, can be cut to between 15cm and 30cm above ground in late winter or early spring.
+Remove older stems of climbers and shrub roses, plus any dead, straggly or crossing branches.
 Tie the remaining growth to supporting structures.

-2. Deciduous shrubs and fruit bushes - winter is a good time to open up and reduce the bulk of shrubs by cutting out dead wood and congested branches.
-It’s also the best time to reduce their size, cutting excess growth back to an outward-facing bud.
-Don’t go crazy - step back and assess your progress from time to time.
+2. Deciduous shrubs and fruit bushes - Winter is a good time to open up and reduce the bulk of shrubs by cutting out dead wood and congested branches.
+It's also the best time to reduce their size, trimming excess growth to an outward-facing bud.
+Don't go crazy—step back and assess your progress occasionally.
 Your aim is to create an open vase or goblet shape.

-4. Grapes, figs, acers and birches are prone to ‘bleeding’ if they’re pruned at any other time.
+4. Grapes, figs, acers, and birches are prone to bleeding if pruned at any other time.
 Tidying them in December or January ensures that wounds heal nicely.
 Prune vines back to the main structural stems, leaving short spurs from which new growth will shoot in spring.

-5. Wisteria benefits from tidying up once in summer and again in winter.
-Tie in any wandering stems you want to keep, for example, to extend the plant along a wall or over a pergola, and remove the remaining growth to 2 or 3 buds from the main branch.
+5. Wisteria benefits from being trimmed once in summer and again in winter.
+To extend the plant along a wall or over a pergola, tie in any wandering stems you want to keep, and remove the remaining growth to two or three buds from the main branch.

 6. Clematis need to be treated differently depending on when they flower.
 Winter is the correct time to prune mid and late-summer flowering clematis (Group 3, including C. texensis and C. viticella cultivars).
 You can be fairly brutal, removing all the top growth to about 30cm.
 Chances are that new buds will already be visible when you get around to this satisfying job.
-Shears can be used on larger plants or if you have lots of clematis to prune.
+You can use shears on larger plants or if you have lots of clematis to prune.

 7. Autumn-fruiting raspberries can be trimmed almost to ground level.
 The next fruit crop will be produced on new stems ('canes') that emerge from the soil in spring.

-Whenever possible, prune on a mild, dry day: it will be more comfortable for you and help prevent the spread of water-borne diseases.
-Avoid pruning when frosts are predicted shortly afterwards.
-If you are pruning a lot of plants of the same variety, dip the blades of your pruning tools in dilute bleach between each one to kill any bacteria.
+Whenever possible, prune on a mild, dry day.
+This will be more comfortable for you and help prevent the spread of water-borne diseases.
+It's also safer if you use a ladder as there is less chance of it slipping.
+Avoid pruning when frosts are predicted shortly afterwards, as this can stress plants and slow the healing process.
+If you are pruning many plants of the same variety, dip the blades of your pruning tools in dilute bleach after each one to kill any bacteria.

 These shrub roses have been reduced to 2 or 3 main stems with their side branches neatly pruned above an outward-facing bud.